My problem with every single DJI Osmo Pocket review was that it did not mention any of the problems that I had with it when I got it.

-And frankly, even though the Osmo Pocket comes with two microphones which is meant to help with wind issues, the audio overall isn’t great and not because it’s awfully bad but because it’s very inconsistent.
+And frankly, even though the Osmo Pocket comes with two microphones that are meant to help with wind issues, the audio overall isn’t great.
+And not because it’s awfully bad but because it’s very inconsistent.
 We shot footage that sounded great and footage that sounded bad in very similar environments.
 And that’s not good enough because you never know what to expect.

 A bigger issue for us is that there’s no support for microphones out of the box.
 We can get over any other flaws or things missing, but if you create a device that’s designed for video and you don’t include support for microphones, well, that’s bad.
 Luckily, you can make microphones work with the Osmo if you buy an adapter from DJI.

-What we hate about that is that you can’t use any other adapters nor can you use a microphone with a USB-C port clearly showing that DJI was after getting more sales.
+What we hate about that is that you can’t use any other adapters.
+You also can’t use a microphone with a USB-C port clearly showing that DJI was after getting more sales with accessories.

 The biggest thing missing in every major DJI Osmo Pocket review was the answer who the DJI Osmo Pocket actually is for.

 Our answer?
 It’s especially for people working on content alone.